 Greenery, vegetation and shrubbery can block your condensing equipment.
 This could reduce its airflow, impact its energy efficiency and change your comfort.
 Here’s a method you can follow to get your equipment working smoothly again.

 - Shut off power totally at the breaker or external switch.

 - Remove plant debris around the equipment.
 Once you’ve removed all the clutter within a two-foot radius, you can use a fine-bristled brush or vacuum to carefully clean the equipment’s fins.
-Misshapen fins can also hurt performance, so you can attempt to straighten them with a dinner knife.
+Misshapen fins can also hurt performance.

 - Use a hose nozzle to carefully take off dirt on the fins from inside the equipment.
 Don’t get moisture on the fan motor.

 When AC units don’t have ample refrigerant, they’ll struggle to remove heat and humidity from your space.

 Here are a couple of flags that your system is seeping refrigerant:

 - It takes too long to refresh your space and you’re continually decreasing the temperature on the thermostat.

 - Air coming through the vents isn’t as chilled as it should be.